 The Master's programme in Political Science aims at enabling students to critically examine political issues at a high level of conceptual abstraction and to carry out in-depth academic theoretical and empirical research on a political topic in a globalizing context.
 For this purpose, the programme familiarizes them with a broad range of theories and approaches that serve both explanatory and critical aims.
-After completion of the programme has a strong academic orientation, it also prepares graduates to solve complex political questions within various professional fields, in government and public policy, and in profit and non-profit private organizations.
+After completion of the programme, students are equipped to successfully carry out independent research work.
+While the programme has a strong academic orientation, it also prepares graduates to solve complex political questions within various professional fields, in government and public policy, and in profit and non-profit private organizations.